How to deal with toxic employees?

 Here are just a few reasons why it’s wrong:

-- Listen: listening to suck-up players will communicate that you’re open to their advance and you also want to get closer.
+- Listen: listening to suck-up players will communicate that you also want to get closer.
 You need to send the opposite message

-- Feedback: giving feedback to a rebel will only make you hate him more.
+- Feedback: giving feedback to a rebel will only make him hate you more.
 Remember, he’s like a rebel child rejecting parent-like behavior

 - Walk through the company process: vindicative and predatory employees will only take it to mean they must get ready for war.
 Much better pretend all is good until you fire them out of the blue